 How Do I Monitor Progress?

 Clients are normally encouraged to actively monitor their progress towards recovery treatment goals and outcomes.

 In the best clinics, where personal attention is high, you'll work with an assigned case manager, throughout your stay, who should help you draw up a care plan, in this way.

 This document will be used as your yardstick to measure progress and keep track.
-Don't miss this bit out.
+Make sure to take an active part in this stage.

-Does Covid-19 Affect My Rehab Treatment?
+How Does Covid-19 Affect Rehab Centres?

 Rehab is almost always a group exercise, even at higher end clinics.

 Only with the support of others on the journey, can we hope to make a full recovery.